 Information / Local Links

-The next scheduled Parish Council Meeting will be held in Mollington Village Hall on Tuesday 28th January 2020 at 8.00 pm.
+There will be no Parish Council Meeting in February.
+The next scheduled Parish Council Meeting will be held in Mollington Village Hall on Tuesday 24th March 2020 at 8.00 pm.

 Click here for 'Mollington Matters' Newsletters

 Mollington Village Hall

 Mollington is a village about 5 miles north of Banbury Cross in North Oxfordshire; there is a Church, one Public House, a Village Hall and two playgrounds.